googleapis/google-cloud-cpp/CONTRIBUTING.md

 formatting in different versions.
 We use version 7; use the same version if you run into problems.

-You canv verify and fix the format of your code using:
+You can verify and fix the format of your code using:

 ```console
 # Run from google-cloud-cpp: